Viacoin (VIA) Trading Down 11.3% This Week

-Viacoin (CURRENCY:VIA) traded down 10.2% against the US dollar during the 1 day period ending at 0:00 AM Eastern on November 18th.
-During the last seven days, Viacoin has traded down 11.3% against the US dollar.
-One Viacoin coin can currently be bought for approximately $0.25 or 0.00000448 BTC on exchanges.
-Viacoin has a market capitalization of $5.85 million and approximately $46,005.00 worth of Viacoin was traded on exchanges in the last day.
+Viacoin (CURRENCY:VIA) traded down 10.2% against the U.S. dollar during the one day period ending at 0:00 AM ET on November 18th.
+During the last seven days, Viacoin has traded 11.3% lower against the U.S. dollar.
+One Viacoin coin can now be purchased for $0.25 or 0.00000448 BTC on popular cryptocurrency exchanges.
+Viacoin has a market cap of $5.85 million and approximately $46,005.00 worth of Viacoin was traded on exchanges in the last 24 hours.

 - UNUS SED LEO (LEO) traded 0.6% lower against the dollar and now trades at $3.14 or 0.00005576 BTC.